tecnico-sec/Project-2026_1/project_scenarios.md

 - [SR3: Integrity 2] It must be possible to detect if any reports are missing, duplicated, or out of order during synchronization.
 - [SR4: Consistency] Nodes must be able to validate that other peers provide consistent synchronization data and detect forged or diverging histories.

+### Security Challenges - pick one

+The _Cult_ leadership is worried that too much decentralization may actually be a disservice to the cause and now want to enforce member legitimacy.

+#### Security Challenge A

+Design an _authorization_ mechanism that lets new participants join the network without exposing personal information.
+A _separate server_, controlled by the leadership, must receive the joining request, establish a secure negotiated session, and provide time-limited access credentials enabling participation in the network.

+#### Security Challenge B

+Some members flood the network with fake/spam reports.
+Design a protection mechanism where a _vigilant server_, appointed by the leadership, monitors the network and identifies misbehaving members.
+The vigilant can then ban the member, meaning that reports from that member should no longer be accepted.
+The ban can be temporary or permanent, as decided by the vigilant.

 ----

 ## ChainOfProduct